-This is a universal transcribing method, which became popular mostly because of its simplicity, because of the fact that anyone who has the most basic knowledge of music theory can use it.
+This is a universal transcribing method, which became popular mostly because of its simplicity, and because of the fact that anyone who has the most basic knowledge of music theory can use it.
 That’s why you should learn how it works at once.
 The explanation is coming in the following paragraphs.

 Why is the Nashville Number System Useful?

-The Nashville number system is very easy to read, while it’s very easy to change the key of a song without any need for a new transcription.
+The Nashville number system is very easy to read, and it’s very easy to change the key of a song without any need for a new transcription.
 All they need to do is to state a new key and playing can start right away.